Linking Clinical and Financial Data: The Key to Real Quality and Cost Outcomes

 The “Aha!”
 Moment

 It’s important to educate clinicians so they buy in to the improvement and understand the financial implications.
 In working with health systems for many years, I’ve discovered that if education and financial results are tied to real, demonstrable clinical improvements, clinical teams will become excited about the change.
-By using easy-to-use dashboards along with a late-binding data warehouse, then clinicians can visualize their own progress.
+By using easy-to-use dashboards along with DOS, clinicians can visualize their own progress.
 The “Aha!” moment comes when they can see how the clinical decision they made two days ago affected the bottom line today.

 A Health System Example of Linking Clinical and Financial Data to Improve Costs